 "It is beautifully fresh with citrus and cut grass aromas from the Semillon and tropical and herbal notes from the Sauvignon Blanc.
 The palate is crisp and dry and as a result of the fanatical avoidance of air during the winemaking".

-All of the fruit used in making this stunning drop comes from our Willyabrup vineyard, which received its official organic certification two months after the 2017 harvest.
+All of the fruit used in making this stunning drop came from our Willyabrup vineyard, which received its official organic certification two months after the 2017 harvest.

 Rosily's practice of hand harvesting all its grapes - and then hand emptying each individual picking bucket into the crusher - means that our bunches remain intact until they go through the crusher.
 This reduces the amount of time that the juice can become oxidised, and makes it possible to produce a top quality wine without the addition of sulphur.